enthusi/feline/docs/usage/about.rst

 `ZLOW` and `ZHIGH` set the range of the redshift of interest.
 E.g., 0 - 1.9 (as in the example)

-`MAX_MATCH` is the threshold for very bright features. `20` yields reasonable results for all data cubes we handled.
-If you explicitly aim for weak objects, values in the range down to `10` can be tested.
+`MAX_MATCH` is the threshold for very bright features. `10` yields reasonable results for all data cubes we handled.
+If you explicitly aim for weak objects, values in the range up to `20` can be tested.
 This parameter is not very critical.

 `IGNORE_BELOW` is the numerical value below which a feature in the matched filter signal-to-noise cube does not contribute to the template score.
-Our example uses a value of `7` which is also the used value for our runs on MUSE data cubes.
+Our example uses a value of `3` which is also the used value for our runs on MUSE data cubes.

 Postprocessing illustration
 ---------------------------